ReDI-School/fullstack_bootcamp/volunteers/coach.md

 ## How to run the Coaching Session

 **Before the Session:**
 1. Review the milestone of the week to understand what students were working on.
+You can find the milestones in the specific [project](https://github.com/ReDI-School/fullstack_bootcamp/tree/main/projects).
+Check what deliverables the students have in their weekly milestone.
+These deliverables are supposed to be completed until the Coaching session.
 2. Open the Students & Project Milestones (2nd tab in your Core Sheet).
 The link to your Core Sheet is pinned in Slack.

 **In the Session:**